supriya904/musicGenre/projectReport/01_Abstract_Introduction_Methodology.md

 ### 2.1 Overview

-Our methodology follows a systematic approach to compare different neural network architectures for music genre classification.
-We establish a baseline using simple traditional approaches and progressively introduce enhanced architectures to demonstrate improvement in classification performance.
+Our methodology is structured into two main components: existing approaches that serve as baseline methods, and our proposed comprehensive framework that introduces systematic evaluation, tracking, and enhanced architectures.
+This comparative approach allows us to demonstrate the effectiveness of our proposed methodology against established techniques.

 ### 2.2 Dataset and Audio Processing